AndresGQuiros/COMSOL-PEST_iES/README.md

 ```
 comsolmphserver -multi on
 ```
-For parallel computing several servers must be open.

 The port for comsol connection is in the first line of the *Run_Coupled_FWD.m* file.
 Default is usually 2036.
 If open another port the first line must be modified